HubSpot/cms-react/examples/getting-started/README.md

 ### 5. Previewing Local Changes on Proxied Pages

-You can preview your local CMS React components inside live HubL-rendered pages.
+In addition to locally viewing your modules, you can also preview your local CMS React components inside live HubL-rendered pages.
 To do this, create a page:

 - Go to Website Pages
 - Click “Create”, then “Create Website Page"